Survey of Service Industries: Book Publishers (BOOK)

 Data sources and methodology

-The target population consists of all establishments classified to the code 511130 - Book publishers according to the North American Industry Classification System (NAICS 2017) during the reference year.
+The target population consists of all establishments classified to the Book Publishers industry (NAICS 511130) according to the North American Industry Classification System (NAICS 2012) during the reference year.
 This industry comprises establishments primarily engaged in book publishing.

 The survey questionnaire contains generic modules designed to cover several service industries.
 These include revenue and expense modules.